1danjordan/mmr/readme.md

 > As always in risk measurement, we should keep our wits about us and not be too trusting of the software we use or the results we get.

 So I ask users to do the same of my own work.
 Any issues or pull requests are welcome.

+# To Do

+Vignette where we use multiple VaR functions to estimate VaR for the same portfolio returns.
+Do this by creating a list of functions, and mapping over the functions.
+Then we can gather the wide data frame and plot very easily.
+Use partials in the list of functions.

+Example showing sub-additivity of ES and where VaR is not sub-additive.

+Potentially use `tsibble`?

+Theme this package around *tidy risk analysis* - so make it simple to:

+  * import data (using API)
+  * define risk measure (VaR, ES, etc.)
+  * apply risk measure functions to data
+  * plot results

+Doing this analysis should be super easy using the tools the tidyverse has given us.

+Think about API - there's many types of  VaR and ES.
+Should there be one VaR and function with an argument to specify which VaR measure like `value_at_risk(x, type = "normal")` or should we have a function for every type of VaR like `var_normal(x)`?
+I'm leaning towards the first...